 Over time, Laura's blog evolved into raising awareness of disabilities, chronic illness's impact on family life, and the effects on mental health.

-Laura also runs a Twitter account, which shares advice and articles from charities, researchers, and other bloggers from the UK and worldwide.
+Laura also runs a Twitter account, which shares advice and articles from charities, researchers, and other bloggers worldwide.

-"Then, at 36, I was diagnosed with chronic migraine.
-A headache specialist confirmed that I'd lived with undiagnosed migraine since puberty.
+"At 36, I was diagnosed with chronic migraine, and a headache specialist confirmed that I'd been living with undiagnosed migraine since puberty.

-"When my neurologists found out, they refused to treat me, even for migraines.
-They disagreed with the diagnosis, though I believe IIH is the cause of my ill health.
+"When my neurologists found out, they refused to treat me, even for migraines, as they disagreed with the diagnosis.